-Most HRs consider psychometric tests an indispensable part of talent assessment tools.
+Most HR professionals consider psychometric tests an indispensable part of talent assessment tools.
 Why so?
 Well, the driving factor of any company is its employees.
 Employees make a company prosper; not the machines, not the technology but people.
 A company’s success depends on the people working there and thus the powerhouse behind the company must be sound and effective in every manner.

 As a part of talent assessment tools, psychometric tests in recruitment help evaluate talent from an aptitude as well as personality perspective, thereby assessing their ability to learn new skills, fit in the company culture and work in tandem with the rest of the organization to meet business objectives.
 No wonder, start-ups and big companies love psychometric tests more than ever.